top of page

 Pitch Workshop

-Join Rose + Tushar for a quick rundown on How to Pitch like a Pro and demo FAQs.
+Join Tushar & Alayna for a quick rundown on How to Pitch like a Pro and demo FAQs in LH5.

 6:30PM